dinoba/gocker/README.md

 ```
 ## Elasticserach template

-Use this template storage/es-template.tpl for ES mappings
+Use storage/es-template.tpl template to define ES mappings

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.